World War Two

 There were a few in our village who married Canadians such as Molly Risbridger, who married Ken Lloyd Maxted.
 In recent years messages are still received from relatives of Canadian soldiers interested in their relatives time in Blackheath. .
 A Leonard Dolezar contacted the Blackheath Village Archives trying to determine the exact location his mother and grandmother came from.
 His mother's marriage certificate listed her address as 3 Heath View, Blackheath.
 Her marriage took place at Greyfriars Church, Chilworth (The Friary) in 1945.
 He states his mother was a war bride who left England for Canada in 1946 followed by her mother.

 After the Canadians left, the Hallams became a prisoner of war/internment camp for German and Italians.
 It is reported that there were up to 220 located at the Hallams in 1945 and nearly 400 by 1946.
 There was a small lookout post manned by the Home Guard.
 Formed of sandbags, it was sited on Head’s Hill (Aeroplane Hill).
-By 1945, it held over 400 German and Italian prisoners who worked on surrounding farms, and engineering projects such as laying new roads.
+By 1946, it held over 400 German and Italian prisoners who worked on surrounding farms, and engineering projects such as laying new roads.
 They wore baggy trousers with the letter ‘PW’ printed in large white letters on their seats.
-The local gardeners would know if the Italians had been past, because their gladioli bulbs would have disappeared; the Italians loved to eat them.
+The local gardeners would know if the Italians had been past, because their gladioli bulbs would have disappeared; the Italians loved to eat them as they replaced the fish garlic they were unable to get.
 The two village churches, St Martin’s and the Friary were used for worship by villagers and the POWs.

 The Hallams became used as a rehab centre until 1949 for displaced Polish refugees once the POW's had departed.